In the next sections, it will be shown how to use the JModelica.org platform for simulation of various FMUs.

 for i in range(N_points): # Load model vdp = load_fmu(fmu_name) # Set initial conditions in model vdp.set('x1_0',x1_0[i]) vdp.set('x2_0',x2_0[i]) # Simulate res = vdp.simulate(final_time=20) # Get simulation result x1=res['x1'] x2=res['x2'] # Plot simulation result in phase plane plot P.plot(x1, x2,'b') P.grid() P.show()

-You should now see a plot similar to that in Figure 5.4, “Simulation result-phase plane”.
+You should now see a plot similar to that in Figure 5.4.

-In this example the model is rather larger then the previous.
+In this example the model is larger than the previous.
 It is a slightly modified version of the model EngineV6_analytic from the Multibody library in the Modelica Standard Library.
 The modification consists of a replaced load with a user defined load.
 This has been done in order to be able to demonstrate how inputs are set from a Python script.
-In Figure 5.5, “Overview of the Engine model” the model is shown.
+In Figure 5.5 the model is shown.

 The Modelica code for the model is shown below, copy and save the code in a file named